-On March 23, 2021 the Company entered into a consulting agreement with its current President and CEO.
+On March 23, 2021 the Company entered into a consulting agreement with a Director to act as President and CEO.
 The Company will pay the consultant an hourly fee of \$100 for up to 40 hours a week.
 This fee is to be paid monthly.
 The agreement has an initial term of three months and will perpetually renew for three month terms until terminated.
 The Company may terminate this agreement prior to the expiration of any term by providing written notice and making a one-time payment equal to the average monthly consultant's fee paid to the consultant in the three months preceding the termination.
 If, within six months after a change of control the Company terminates the agreement the Company will pay the consultant an amount equal to one month of the consultant's fee based on the average of the consultant's fees in the two months preceding the change of control.
+The consultant resigned on October 1, 2021.